gcarvajal1222/Sentiment-Analysis-NYT-Immigration-Articles/README.md

 1. Identify problematic words and n-grams counter parts such as "united" which most of them belonged to United States
 2. Recoded individual words in the correct sphere using inter-reliability measures to allocate words in the correct sphere

-# Fourth Step Retrain individual Words, Filter USA/ Latino News and Time Series plots:
+# Fourth Step: Retrain individual Words, Filter USA/ Latino News and Time Series plots:

 Folder 4- Retrain and Filter